 Then there's Michael Kidd's wildly stylised choreography.
 All of its marvellous characters are enchanting and endearing.
 That also goes for the film’s plot that centres around a bet wagered between two iconic gamblers, Frank Sinatra’s Nathan Detroit and Marlon Brando’s Sky Masterson over whether the latter can get a date to Havana with Jean Simmons’ missionary Sarah Brown.
 It’s a joyous romp, a little long perhaps, but more charming than a leprechaun.
 No, Marlon can’t sing too well but successfully acts through his fabulous numbers.
 All three leads seem overtly comfortable with their parts though Sinatra unsuccessfully campaigned for Brando’s role since it’s Masterson who sings the coveted ‘Luck Be a Lady’.
 Guys and Dolls are scheduled to show on TCM (updated) Friday, December 22 at 2:15pm PST.

 The second recommendation is Citizen Kane.

 This is one of our Top Ten films of all time.
 Any serious student of cinema cannot see this film enough.
 It contains an enormous wealth of profound thought on human relations, not to mention a dazzling display of innovative storytelling techniques without peer.
 Ultimately it’s that magical synchronicity of character and plot development that places it rightfully alongside art’s highest achievements.
-It is scheduled to show on TCM (updated) Wednesday, November 15 at (early morning) 3am PST.
+It is scheduled to show on TCM (updated) Thursday, March 22 at (late evening) 1am PST.